megawise/docs/white_paper_en.md

 ### No complex indexing, downsampling, or pre-aggregation

 Traditional data repositories often use indexing, downsampling, and pre-aggregation to support massive-scale data analytics.
-These technologies need a long pre-processing step and cannot meet the requirements to process massive-scale, streaming data in real time.
+These technologies need a long preprocessing step and cannot meet the requirements to process massive-scale, streaming data in real time.
 In comparison, MegaWise does not need indexing, downsampling, or pre-aggregation.
 With the support of GPUs, MegaWise can perform real-time queries for billion-scale datasets in tens or hundreds of milliseconds.

 Avoiding using indexing, downsampling, and pre-aggregation comes with the following benefits: first, you do not have to waste extra resources modelling data.
 You just need to import the data to perform data queries in real time.
-Second, less pre-processing means that MegaWise can load data faster, which is essential for scenarios such as data stream processing and high-frequency data processing.
+Second, less preprocessing means that MegaWise can load data faster, which is essential for scenarios such as data stream processing and high-frequency data processing.